openstack/nova-specs/specs/queens/approved/post-allocations.rst

 Work Items
 ----------

-* Figure out the remaining questions in this spec
 * Write JSONschema for the new body representation
-* Add URI and handler to Placementk
+* Add URI and handler to Placement
 * Integrate with AllocationList object
 * Add gabbi tests for the new microversion
 * Add document of the URI to placement-api-ref